House votes to impeach Trump

 New President Joe Biden will be asking the Senate to vote on his Cabinet nominees and act on legislation to address the Covid pandemic as well as relief for Americans hurt by the troubled economy.

-In 2020, Senate business ground to a complete haltduring the trial.
-This time, incoming Senate Majority Leader Chuck Schumer is hoping to pursue a half-day schedule to conduct the trial part of the day and business the rest of the day.
+In 2020, Senate business ground to a complete halt during the trial.
+This time, incoming Senate Majority Leader Chuck Schumer is hoping to pursue a half-day schedule to conduct the trial part of the day and business the rest of the

 During the sometimes stormy debate, Representative Debbie Wasserman-Schultz, Democrat of Florida, said “To overturn the 2020 election Trump incited a violent assault on Congress, a treasonous betrayal of our nation.” she said: “He leaves us no choice but to immediately remove him from office.
 Representative Diana Harshbarger, Republican of Tennessee.
 “I’ve been here all of one week and what I see instead of lawmakers who are truth seekers I see lawmakers who are power seekers,” the freshman lawmaker said, adding she would not vote to impeach Trump.